WieWaldi/suckless.X11/README.md

 Installation is split up in two parts.
 First you have to run the preparation script as root.
 This will prepare your system by adding needed repositories and packages and copying configuration files.
-During the preparation you will be asked if you want to have the Google Chrome repository added.
+During the preparation you will be asked if you want to have the Google Chrome and VirtualBox repository added.

 Then you log in with your user account at the console and run the setup script.
 This will compile and install a bunch of applications.